shabbyrobe/golib/README.md

 - [assert](https://github.com/shabbyrobe/golib/tree/master/assert) - Very simple assertions
   for testing.

-All code is available under the MIT license.
+All code is available under the MIT license or equivalent.